UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 Its allocates an ordinary CPU node (allows one to use one or more cores, up to 96 cores).

+!!! warning

+    - Time limit is 10 days on the CPU nodes.
+    - You may, if really needed, ask for more through the support ``support@uppmax.uu.se``.

 !!! info

     The compute node CPUs have Simultaneous multithreading (SMT) enabled.
 Each CPU core runs two Threads.
 In Slurm the Threads are